Method

 A few other costs were pulled from other sources:

-$475.25 average monthly grocery spending for an American household, according to the U.S. Bureau of Labor Statistics
+$6,053 average yearly grocery spending for an American household, according to the U.S. Bureau of Labor Statistics

 Check our math